Djenna Laroui: 2017–2025: Representing France

 Laroui won a bronze medal with the French team at the 2024 DTB Pokal Stuttgart, and she placed third in the all-around behind Georgia Godwin and Wu Ran.
 Then at the City of Jesolo Trophy, she helped the French team place fifth.
 She helped her Lyon club place fourth at the Top 12 Finals.
 She then won the all-around bronze medal at the French Championships, behind Mélanie de Jesus dos Santos and Morgane Osyssek.
 In the event finals, she won silver medals on the vault behind Ming van Eijken and on the balance beam behind de Jesus dos Santos.
 She won the all-around title at the Haguenau Friendly and helped the French team win the gold medal.

 Laroui was selected to be the team alternate for the 2024 Summer Olympics.
 Five days before the Olympic Games began, she received a six-month ban for taking salbutamol without a therapeutic use exemption following a positive doping test at the French Championships.
 She began taking the medication through an inhaler after a respiratory infection earlier that year.
 The French Anti-Doping Agency reduced her suspension from two-years to six-months because she argued her doctors misguided her on the proper dosage.

+At the 2025 European Championships, Laroui helped France win bronze as a team.

+2026–present: Representing Algeria

+In April 2026, Laroui announced that she had decided to switch nationalities and represent Algeria in international competition.
+Laroui made her debut for Algeria at the 2026 African Championships where she helped Algeria win the team competition.
+Individually she won bronze in the all-around behind compatriot Kaylia Nemour and Caitlin Rooskrantz of South Africa.